zohaibjawed940/shopify-ai-assistant/README.md

 - Retrieve the customer account domain via a storefront GraphQL request.
 - Construct an OAuth 2.0 authorize URL using your OAuth discovery endpoint, App ID, and registered redirect URI.
 - Guide customers through authentication by providing an authorization link.
-- Handle OAuth2 callback requests and exchange authorization codes for access tokens.
+- Handle OAuth 2.0 callback requests and exchange authorization codes for access tokens.
 - Retrieve and display the requested customer information.